douardda/AR488-ESP/docs/source/index.rst

 +++++++++++++++

-In this mode the interface can control and read data from various instruments including Digital multimeters (DMMs). oscilloscopes, signal generators and spectrum analyzers.
+In this mode the interface can control and read data from various instruments including Digital multimeters (DMMs), oscilloscopes, signal generators and spectrum analyzers.
-When powered on, the controller and sends out an IFC (Interface Clear) to the GPIB bus to indicate that it is now the Controller-in-Charge (CIC).
+When powered on, the controller sends out an IFC (Interface Clear) to the GPIB bus to indicate that it is now the Controller-in-Charge (CIC).

-All commands are preceded with the ``++`` sequence and terminated with a carriage return (CR), newline [a.k.a. linefeed] (LF) or both (CRLF).
-Commands are sent to or affect the currently addressed instrument which can be specified with the ``++addr`` command (see command ``help`` for more information).
+All AR488/Prologix specific commands are preceded with the ``++`` sequence and terminated with a carriage return (CR), linefeed (LF) or both (CRLF).
+Commands are sent to or affect the currently addressed instrument which can be specified with the ``++addr`` command (see command :ref:`++help` for more information).

 By default, the controller is at GPIB address 0.